benie254/janjatribune/README.md

 `from django.urls import re_path`

 * You can then use re_path the same way you would have used url

+* Instead of entirely replacing url with re_path, you can also use:

+`from django.urls import re_path as url`

 ### Couldn't import Django.
 Are you sure it's installed and available on your PYTHONPATH environment variable?